jpaulm/drawfbp/README.md

     java -jar drawfbp-x.y.z.jar com.jpaulmorrison.graphics.DrawFBP (for v2.13.0 and higher)

 Note: if you are displaying a network built using an earlier version of DrawFBP, with some or all of the component classes filled in, you will have to reaccess the component classes, as the naming conventions have changed.

+DrawFBP properties are held in a file called <code>DrawFBPProperties.xml</code> in the user's home directory.
+If this does not exist, it will be created the first time the user runs DrawFBP - it is automatically updated as the user uses various DrawFBP facilities.

 Sample DrawFBP network
 ---